wenshuo2025/wenshuoy.github.io/_pages/about.md

 Interests
 ======
 My research focuses on emerging memory design, novel hardware accelerators, neuromorphic computing, and efficient graph processing.
-I have published 12 papers, including 5 as the first or co-first author, in top-tier journals such as \textbf{Nature Electronics} (IF=33.7) and \textbf{Nature Communications} (IF=14.7).
+I have published 12 papers, including 5 as the first or co-first author, in top-tier journals such as **Nature Electronics** (IF=33.7) and **Nature Communications** (IF=14.7).
 With a strong foundation in both industry and academia, I interned at a startup, where I independently tested and validated the functionality of an SRAM-based in-memory computing chip.
 During my time at university, I designed, taped out, and successfully tested an RRAM-based in-memory computing chip from scratch, demonstrating my ability to independently lead complex hardware projects.

 Publications
 ======